jchavanton/voip_perf/README.md

      Also for every call, server will limit the call duration to 10 seconds, on which the call will be terminated if the client doesn't hangup the call.

-  The client will generate responses latency metrics in CSV format.
+ The client will generate SIP responses latency metrics at defined interval in CSV format.

 ### INSTALLATION (example ubuntu)